 For example, in the middle of the drudgery of winter—Christmas long since past, and spring still months away—my mom planned “Secret Cupid Week” for us.
 At the beginning of February, we would have a family meeting during which we would each draw the name of a family member out of a bowl.
 It was then our mission to surprise that person every day during the week leading up to Valentines Day.

-Since we were too young to go to the store by ourselves (and we didn’t have any spending money anyway), my mom set-up a “Cupid Store” in her bedroom.
-We each got a certain number of tickets to spend, and we would go “shopping” in her room—the merchandise spread across her bedspread.
-I remember agonizing over my purchases, trying to decide between the Dove Promises, York Peppermint Patties, and festive Pez dispensers.
+Since we were too young to go to the store by ourselves (and we didn’t have any spending money anyway), my mom set-up a “Cupid Store” in her bedroom and spread the merchandise across her bedspread.
+We each got a certain number of tickets to “spend,” and I remember agonizing over my purchases, trying to decide between the Dove Promises, York Peppermint Patties, and festive Pez dispensers.
 She also encouraged us to sneakily serve one another throughout the week, making beds, picking up toys, and hanging up wet towels that had been left on the floor.

 I remember running home from the bus stop during those cold, gray days of February, hoping that “S.C.” might have left a surprise on my pillow or desk.

 This tradition was such a highlight for me that I continued it even after I left home, first with my college roommates and then with my husband when we got married.
-Every year, I am amazed by the corny surprises my husband comes up with:
+Every year, I am amazed by the corny surprises my husband comes up with.
+One year he made me a candygram that featured a bottle of Pepto Bismol, of all things, in addition to a couple of candybars: “After an ‘abismol’ day, it is such a ‘relief’ to come home to ‘sweet’ wife like you!”
+Another year, he stomped a message in the snow, “S.C.
+Loves You,” and I saw it out my window first thing in the morning.
+Such fun!
+This year, we are excited to involve our son, who is finally old enough to participate.

 When I look back on my childhood, I remember this magical holiday tradition and other such “highlight experiences.”
 I don’t remember the boring days spent doing chores or watching television (though there were plenty of those).
 Similarly, when my old students write me thank-you letters (which, amazingly, does happen on occasion), they always mention the highlight lessons that I carefully planned.
 Instead of remembering the week that I droned at them about punctuation rules (boring but necessary), they remember the time that my co-teacher and I donned costumes and acted out the witchcraft trial of Martha Carrier before we read The Crucible.
 (Yes, I think I would remember it too–ridiculous wig!)